-Because this new major is truly interdisciplinary in nature, the proposed program will build ties between physics faculty and faculty within and outside our multidisciplinary PAGS department, particularly in the Department of Biological Sciences and the Department of Chemistry.

-12. Ongoing Faculty Training
+Because the IP new major is truly interdisciplinary in nature, the proposed Computational Physics concentration will build ties between physics faculty and faculty within and outside the multidisciplinary PAGS department and, in particular, help strengthen relationships with FCSM's Departments of Computer & Information Sciences and Mathematics.
+I2.
+Ongoing Faculty Training